-Campus contacts for this program:
+Campus contacts for this program: Professor Tonya Rondinone, TRondinone@housatonic.edu Professor Steve Mark, SMark@housatonic.edu

-Professor Laurie Noe, , LNoe@hcc.commnet.edu

-Professor Rebecca Adams , RAdams@hcc.commnet.edu

 The Liberal Arts and Sciences program parallels the first two years of most four-year colleges.
 The academic experiences in this area provide the foundation for later specialization, graduate study, and professional school.
 In addition to completing their pre-professional work, future lawyers, teachers, and business people develop their appreciation for the liberal arts before transferring to another institution.
 Students are advised to review the requirements of the transfer institution prior to course selection.
 The program also provides enrichment in liberal arts for those wishing to acquire only an associate degree.